TheMaster870/Raspberry-Pi-Security-Camera/How to set a record timer.md

 You may want to only record the camera between a certain time,
 Maybe to reduce on storage or it's not needed between a time, it's quite simple.

-Edit the camerarecord.py file, and add the following after the while loop starts but before it starts recording:
+Edit the camerarecord.py file, and add the following after the while loop starts but before it starts recording and indent all code after by one tab:

     #Get the currnt hour in 24 hour format
     thehour = datetime.datetime.now().strftime("%H")